 As more states legalize marijuana, more physicians have begun recommending cannabis to their patients for the management of pain, nausea, anxiety, and loss of appetite.
 Recent literature also suggests that cannabis may be effective in treating other conditions.
 For example, the Federal Food and Drug Administration (FDA) recently approved a drug whose active ingredient is… [Read More]

 8/23/2018 – In this webinar, Phillip Boaz, RN, MSN, will discuss common regulatory and accreditor survey findings, plus provide tips on how to avoid the infection control triple threat in high-level disinfection, operating room environment, and hemodialysis.
-Register Now!
+Watch Now!

 1/11/2018 – What’s your New Year’s Resolution?
 How about getting clinicians back to the bedside?
 This webinar will cover three initiatives that do just that.
 Greeley CEO Steve Bryant will talk about how to distill your policies, refine your clinical processes, and lean your EMR.
 All lofty, but very doable goals.
 Make 2018 your year to SIMPLIFY and start right here.
 Watch Now!